Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Experiments

 \textbf{Twelve Dimensional System:} Finally, we test our training pipeline in a 12 dimension 3D quadrotor system, in which none of the previous methods successfully give any ROA estimation.
 In this high dimensional case, we found that our pretraining framework works smoothly and can consistently yield a working controller.
 However, we found that CEGIS in higher dimensions does not work perfectly and we oftentimes found that counterexamples can still be located using longer PGD with more restarts even if a prolonged CEGIS is already performed.
 However, the empirical success of our approach is confirmed by sampling over $10^6$ trajectories inside the levelset $V^{\leq c_2}$ and confirm that they all converge.
-The flow map in figure~\ref{fig:roa-6d-grid} also confirms this.
+The flow map in Figure~\ref{fig:roa-6d-grid} also confirms this.

 \textbf{Verification Time:} As we have discussed, our verifier struggles to verify higher-dimensional systems due to the bound tightness issue over Jacobian vector product.
-However, we shall demonstrate that our approach is much faster compared to the previous state-of-the-art verifier dReal~\cite{gao2013dreal} used by many previous work~\cite{chang2019neural,liu2025physics} in continuous time systems.
+However, we shall note that our approach is already much faster compared to the previous state-of-the-art verifier dReal~\cite{gao2013dreal} used by many previous work~\cite{chang2019neural,liu2025physics} for continuous time systems.
 In the 2D systems verification, our method yields $40 - 10000\times$ faster verification compared to dReal.
-And for the cartpole system, the dReal fails to return a status.
-The full verification time comparison can be found in table~\ref{tab:verify_time}.
+And for the cartpole system, the dReal fails to terminate.
+The full verification time comparison can be found in Table~\ref{tab:verify_time}.